tanyabrassie/alltrails-homework/README.md

 # All Trails Restaurant Finder App!

-To start this project for the first time run the following commands:
+To start this project for the first time run the following commands in this order:

 - `bundle install`
 - `yarn install`